PulseMedica/FemtoLauncher/README.md

 - [x] Explicit "kill software" button.
   - Currently this will look for and kill any UI and Server processes (takes around 5 seconds).
 - [ ] Have the launcher show changelogs.
 FemtoDeploy would have to download the changelog information and include it in the repo.
+- [ ] Button to open the elastic logging service.

 ## Updating FemtoDeploy